Tired of Surface-Level Faith?

 The way you effortlessly weave scripture into (usually difficult) Jungian concepts and share with us the heart of God for our union with Him.
 The Scripture cements it all in!
 This podcast will take new territory for Christ!

-This is week four of the shadow arc, inside the larger work of The Christian Jung, a systematic theology of psychological wholeness for serious Christians whose orthodoxy is intact but whose inner life still needs healing.
+This is week five of the shadow arc, inside the larger work of The Christian Jung, a systematic theology of psychological wholeness for serious Christians whose orthodoxy is intact but whose inner life still needs healing.

 Heal Deeply.
 Walk Holy.